-The projects were assessed for their contributions to ON TO 2050 Update priorities (Table 6).
-Given the important role of Inclusive Growth in ON TO 2050, the evaluation looks closely at how well projects would benefit residents of Economically Disconnected Areas (EDAs), places with high concentrations of low-income residents, persons of color, or residents with limited English language proficiency.
+The projects were assessed for their contributions to priorities of the ON TO 2050 update (Table 6).
+Given the important role of inclusive growth in ON TO 2050, the evaluation looks closely at how well projects would benefit residents of Economically Disconnected Areas (EDAs), places with high concentrations of residents with low income, persons of color, or residents with limited English language proficiency.
 To assess a project's ability to help the region grow economically, the analysis also examines aspects of the economic impact and support of freight movement of proposed projects.
 To support ON TO 2050's reinvestment recommendations, the analysis examines how well a project supports infill development in already-developed parts of the region.
-For highway investments, the analysis furthermore examines how projects might encourage development in priority conservation areas and sensitive water resources, or place additional burdens on areas with groundwater scarcity.
+For highway investments, the analysis examines how projects might encourage development in priority conservation areas and sensitive water resources, or if they place additional burdens on areas with groundwater scarcity.
 More details on the evaluation measures are available in Appendix A.